-IEP due process is protected under the Individuals with Disabilities Education Act, (IDEA), and provides parents with the right to resolve disputes with your school district.
-There are two ways to resolve disputes, mediation and through a due process hearing.
+IEP due process is protected under the Individuals with Disabilities Education Act, (IDEA) and provides parents with the right to resolve disputes with your school district.
+There are two ways to resolve disputes, mediation and a due process hearing.

 During mediation, you and a representative of the school district meet with a neutral third party who then tries to help you reach an agreement.
-The mediator has no authority to impose a decision.
+The mediator has no authority to make a decision.
 Their job is to help you and the school district come up with a mutually agreed upon decision with regards to your dispute.
-You are not required to mediate but it can be a very good way to resolve your dispute.
-Each state has a list of mediators who are assigned cases on a random basis and they finance the cost.
+You are not required to mediate but it can be a very good way to resolve a dispute.
+Each state has a list of mediators who are assigned cases on a random basis and there is usually no cost.

-Usually, disputed issues revolve around parts of the IEP that that cannot be agree upon.
-If the school district has violated a legal rule, such as failing to hold an IEP meeting, conduct an evaluation, meet a time limit or implement the IEP, you must file a complaint.
-Each school district has its own complaint procedure.
+Usually, disputed issues revolve around parts of the IEP that that could not be agreed upon.
+If the school district has violated a legal rule, such as failing to hold an IEP meeting, conduct an evaluation, meet a time limit or implement the IEP, this is addressed through the complaint process, not due process.
 IEP due process disputes are usually centered around disagreements over the following:

 IDEA requires you to formally file for IEP due process within two years after you know of the dispute.
 If you do not file within two years, you lose your rights.
 During the hearing process, your child is entitled to remain in their current placement until you reach an agreement with the school, settle the matter through mediation or get a court decision.